Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Observed polarisation Spectrum

-At each wavelength, we first computed the average $p(\%)$ at each pixel within a two-beam kernel and then created the $p(\%)$ maps and the associated error before stacking them into a data cube.
+At each wavelength, we first computed the average degree of polarisation ($p(\%)$) at each pixel within a two-beam kernel and then created the $p(\%)$ maps and the associated error before stacking them into a data cube.
 The spatial area of this data cube is defined by the condition that all six wavelengths must fulfill the circular beam, ensuring that the different data sets cover the same area of interest.
 Furthermore, the value of $p(\%)$ in the local pixel is set to null if the circular beam surface is filled less than 25\% by the observed data.

-To characterize whether the polarization spectrum increases or falls, we used a linear line to fit these spectra in each pixel, similar to that used by \cite{2021ApJ...907...46M}, to determine the slope sign of the polarization spectrum.
+To know whether the polarisation spectrum, in general, increases or falls, we used a linear line to fit these spectra from 54 to 850$\,\mu$m in each pixel, similar to that used by \cite{2021ApJ...907...46M}, to determine the slope sign of the polarisation spectrum.
 The resulting slope map can be seen in Figure \ref{fig:pol_spec_obs}.
-A positive (negative) value of the slope indicates an increase (decrease) in the polarization spectrum.
-We observe a rising spectrum (indicated by reddish colors) in the main filament structure of Orion and the Bar, while a falling spectrum (indicated by blueish colors) is observed elsewhere.
+A positive (negative) value of the slope indicates an increase (decrease) in the polarisation spectrum.
+We observe a rising spectrum (indicated by reddish colours) in the main filament structure of Orion and the Bar, while a falling spectrum (indicated by blueish colours) is observed elsewhere.
 In correlation with dust temperature and gas column density derived from the continuum dust SED fitting \footnote{The maps of dust temperature and gas column density were obtained from the SED fitting conducted in \cite{2019ApJ...872..187C}.}, it is observed that the increasing spectrum is closely correlated with dense gas, where dust temperature is not the hottest, except at the Orion BN/KL core.

-In order to qualitatively compare observations and modeling, we used the average spectra over two beam sizes at 12 locations distributed throughout the OMC-1 region, as indicated by the blue dots in Figure \ref{fig:pol_spec_obs}.
+In order to qualitatively compare observations and modelling, we used the average spectra over two beam sizes at 12 locations distributed throughout the OMC-1 region, as indicated by the blue dots in Figure \ref{fig:pol_spec_obs}.
 The resulting spectra and the corresponding slopes are shown in Figure \ref{fig:modelvsobs_1phase}, including error bars that represent the statistical error associated with the average kernel.
-It is evident that the shape and slope of the spectrum vary across the cloud, with some locations exhibiting a pronounced V-shape.
+It is evident that the shape and slope of the spectrum vary across the cloud, with some locations exhibiting a pronounced V-shaped shape.